bwilczek/webdriver_pump/README.md

-# WORK IN PROGRESS !!

 # webdriver_pump

-This shard is a Page Object Model lib, built on top of selenium-webdriver.
+This shard is a Page Object Model lib, built on top of [selenium-webdriver-crystal](https://github.com/ysbaddaden/selenium-webdriver-crystal).
 It's a crystal port of ruby's watir_pump.

 ## Installation